aaronbloomfield/ccc/hws/ecdsa/index.md

 ### Changelog

 Any changes to this page will be put here for easy reference.
-Typo fixes and minor clarifications are not listed here.
-So far there aren't any significant changes to report.
+Typo fixes and minor clarifications are not listed here. <!--  So far there aren't any significant changes to report. -->

+- Fri, Sep 9: added the "elliptic point addition" example, from [Piazza post @62](https://piazza.com/class/l742ukne1k5po/post/62), to the "Examples" section.

 ### Background